tsuyoshi-matsuura/courseraDataScienceCourse3/README.md

 ### Implementation of the above tasks in the script

 This script performs all the above tasks, but in a sligtly different order.
-The script takes the folloing steps:
+The script takes the following steps:
   1) Download and unzip the data file provided by the assignment (this functionality has been commented out).
 Load the files in the zip file into datasets: